 Section 44142.
 Modifying cost sharing requirements for certain expansion individuals under the Medicaid program.
-This section requires states to impose cost sharing requirements of up to \$35 per service for Medicaid expansion adults with incomes over 100 percent of the federal poverty level (FPL).
+This section requires states to impose cost sharing requirements of up to \$35 per service for adults with incomes over 100 percent of the federal poverty level (FPL).
 Current regulations set much lower cost sharing levels, such as a maximum nominal amount of \$4 for prescription drugs.
 This section also explicitly allows providers to refuse to deliver care to a Medicaid enrollee for non-payment of a cost sharing requirement.
 Low-income patients will forgo or be denied needed care because of this policy.

 Section 44201.
 Addressing [so-called] waste, fraud, and abuse in the ACA Marketplaces.
 This section codifies a 2025 Trump Proposed Rule, which would deregulate minimum standards for coverage; create new paperwork requirements and administrative barriers that make it harder for enrollees to sign up for coverage; and increase the quantity and types of circumstances when eligibility can be denied or revoked.
-Taken together, these policies will kick an estimated 2 million people off their coverage, cut benefits, worsen the quality of coverage people receive, and bury patients in needless red tape.